Careers in Family Medicine: US Department of State

 Any other things you’d like to share?

-It’s an amazing opportunity to practice medicine, make a difference in people’s lives, and sometimes even impact American policy and leaders.
+It’s an amazing opportunity to practice medicine, make a difference in people’s lives, and sometimes even intersect with decision makers and decision making on important US Foreign Policy.

 Great!
 Thank you for taking the time to share your wisdom with the readers.
 How can people find you if they want to learn more?